Ranked in these QuestionsQuestion Ranking

 In the vanilla build, when reducing windows, lines do not wrap, they are cut off.
 When the window is made large again, some of the text is missing.

-Con Crashes when some characters are displayed
+Con Crashes when some characters or colored fonts are displayed

 Con No scrollback by default